mohsenh17/jaxLearning/flax/readme.md

 - **Training Step**: The `train_step` function computes the loss and performs backpropagation with gradients.
 - **Checkpointing**: The model’s state is saved and restored using the `PyTreeCheckpointer` from `orbax`.
 Special care is taken to restore the PRNG keys used in dropout layers.
 - **State Restoration**: The restored model is checked for consistency with the original state using `jax.tree.map(np.testing.assert_array_equal)`.
+- **Custom Metrics**: Accuracy, precision, recall, and f1_score can be used to meassure the predictions

 ## Usage